IED Frequently Asked Questions

 can fight for control of the fuel mixture.
 Because these software tuning

-programs can alter the O2 Bias Tables, we do not recommend using IED's with
+programs can alter the O2 Bias Tables, we do not recommend using XIED's with

 them.
 Our first recommendation to riders with these programs is to alter your